Iipay Nation of Santa Ysabel: Government

 The Iipay Nation of Santa Ysabel is recognized by the United States Government as a Sovereign Government.
 The Santa Ysabel Band is headquartered in Santa Ysabel, California.
 They are governed by a democratically elected tribal council.
-Bernice Paipa is their current tribal chairperson and Brandie Taylor is the vice chairwoman.
-Paipa succeeded Virgil Perez in office.
+Kevin Osuna is their current tribal chairperson and Chris Cleland is the vice chairman.
 In 2007 the Iipay Nation of Santa Ysabel established their Constitution in order to preserve and protect their culture, lands, and rights, and to promote equality and justice.
 The power of government is divided into four branches: General Council, Legislative, Executive, and Judicial.
 The General Council is the Supreme governing body of the Nation, and consists of over 700 adult voting members.
 The Executive Branch is composed of a Chairman and Vice-Chairman; The Chairman and Vice-Chairman seek office as a team, and serve four year terms.
 The Legislative Branch consists of seven Legislators; Legislators serve two and four year staggered terms.

 Economic development

 The tribe owned and operated the Santa Ysabel Resort and Casino and the Orchard Restaurant and the Seven Oaks Bar and Grill, located in Santa Ysabel until they went out of business on February 3, 2014 after being denied chapter 11 bankruptcy.
-They established Santa Ysabel Interactive and launched the I-gaming poker website Private Table at www.privatetable.com to offer Class II gaming to customers through Internet servers located on tribal lands.
+They established Santa Ysabel Interactive and launched the I-gaming poker website Private Table (privatetable.com) to offer Class II gaming to customers through Internet servers located on tribal lands.
 In offering online gaming through Santa Ysabel Interactive, the Tribe is exerting its sovereign right under the Indian Gaming Regulatory Act (IGRA) to regulate and conduct Class II gaming from the tribe's reservation.

+In 2007, the Iipay Nation of Santa Ysabel established the Santa Ysabel Tribal Development Corporation.
+In 2017, the corporation launched a high-level cannabis operation, which includes Mountain Source Dispensary and SoCal First Nations Distribution.
+Additionally, the Nation formed a Section 17 corporation, the Santa Ysabel Economic Development Corporation, which oversees several tribal lending enterprises and Santa Ysabel Roadside, a convenience store, and gas station.
+Currently, these corporations are managed by three board members: Melissa Barnet (Chairwoman), Tyler Vargas (Vice Chairman), and James Bucaro (Treasurer).